TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

   Adjustment of the delay before latching input data may be needed.
 This can be done using the 'i2c 1 dvi delay [dec|inc]' command.
-  NOTE: If the the VGA cores are enabled the constraints on the VGA clocks must be uncommented from the leon3mp.ucf file.
+  NOTE: If the the VGA cores are enabled the constraints on the VGA clocks must be uncommented from the leonmp.ucf file.

 * SPICTRL is attached to the SPI Flash memory device.
 To communicate with the memory device, the core needs to be initialized to generate a SPI